-Step-up bonds or step-up notes are securities with a coupon rate that increases over time.
+Step-up bonds or notes are a type of bond with a coupon rate that increases over time.
 These securities are called step-up bonds because the coupon rate “steps up” over time.
 For example, the step-up bond could have a 5% coupon rate for the first two years, 5.5% for the third and fourth years, and 6% for the fifth year.